PanCanadian Petroleum

 PanCanadian Petroleum Limited was a Canadian independent petroleum company that operated between 1971 and 2002.
 The company was created through the merger of Canadian Pacific Oil and Gas Limited and Central-Del Rio Oils Limited.
-PanCanadian inherited the freehold leases on land grants the Canadian Pacific Railway had received in the 1880s, and therefore possessed a massive land base to explore for oil and gas.
+PanCanadian inherited the freehold mineral rights included in land grants the Canadian Pacific Railway had received in the 1880s, and therefore possessed a massive land base to explore for oil and gas.
 Through its entire life, PanCanadian was owned approximately 87 percent by the CPR's holding company.
-In 2002, PanCanadian merged with the Alberta Energy Company Limited to form EnCana (renamed Ovintiv in 2020), which at the time was the world's largest independent petroleum company.
+In 2002, PanCanadian merged with the Alberta Energy Company to form EnCana, which at the time was the world's largest independent petroleum company.

 Predecessor companies

 Canadian Pacific Oil and Gas

 PanCanadian's history traces back to 1881 and the foundation of the Canadian Pacific Railway Company.
 As an incentive to complete the trans-continental railway, the Government of Canada granted the CPR 25 million acres of land, including mineral rights, in Manitoba, Saskatchewan, and Alberta.
 Although the company sold of much of this land, at the start of World War I it still held mineral rights on 9.6 million acres.
 In 1883, while the railway was under construction, a crew drilled a well 35 miles west of Medicine Hat in search of water for the company's steam locomotives.
 The well, called CPR Langevin No. 1, was located in section 3-29-15-10 W4.
 Rather than water, the well produced gas.
 The following year, the CPR drilled a second gas well nearby.
 In 1906 the CPR hired Eugene Marius Coste (1859–1940) to manage its gas operations, and in 1912 set up its Department of Natural Resources, based in Calgary.
 Over the subsequent decades the CPR operated its properties passively and collected royalties from production leases.

 In 1958, Canadian Pacific president Norris R. "Buck" Crump (1904–1989) undertook an aggressive diversification programme that resulted in the formation of Canadian Pacific Oil and Gas Limited.
 The new subsidiary, whose president was the English-born John McGuire Taylor (1917–1995), began exploring and developing oil and gas actively on its land holdings.
 In 1962, Crump created a holding company, Canadian Pacific Investments Limited, as a subsidiary of Canadian Pacific Limited.
 CP Investments managed the company's non-rail businesses, which included petroleum, forestry, minerals, steel, real estate, and hotels.